hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/mutations-variables/1-create-todo.md

 In this part of the tutorial, you will learn how to create new todos by using GraphQL Mutations.

-Let's define a graphql query to do a mutation into todos.
+Let's define a graphql mutation to perform insert into todos.

 ```graphql
 mutation ($todo: String!, $isPublic: Boolean!) {